xroll174/Correct-Variability-Pipelines/README.md

 ## Data analysis

 ### Raw data

+The data used in the study are the functional and structural fMRI data from the HCP subjects who have completed the Motor Task (*{subject}\_3T_Structural_unproc.zip* and *{subject}\_3T_tfMRI_MOTOR_unproc.zip*).
+They have to be downloaded from the HCP website into the data folder in order to allow the functions and scripts to work.

 Archives of the unprocessed structural data and functional data for the Motor Paradigm of the 1080 subjects of the Human Connectome Project who have completed the study were downloaded from https://db.humanconnectome.org/ into the `data` folder.